 - Return coach travel available from Inverurie, Aberdeen, Dundee, Perth, Kinross, Dunfermline, Edinburgh or Glasgow

-- 4 nights’ hotel accommodation on a bed and breakfast basis; 2 nights’ at The Coll Hotel, Coll and 2 nights’ at The Scarinish Hotel, Tiree
+- 4 nights’ hotel accommodation with dinner, bed and breakfast – 2 nights’ at The Coll Hotel, Coll and 2 nights’ at The Scarinish Hotel, Tiree

 - Ferry travel from Oban sailing up the Sound of Mull to little harbour of Arinagour (pronounced Arna-Gooer) on the island of Coll

 - A visit to the RSPB Reserve and Visitor Centre at Totronald

 - Mid-morning ferry from Coll to Scarinish, on the island of Tiree